Let’s Go to New Hampshire…or Not

 Dingle Walk, Final Reflections

-Transitioning from this to our busy, grasping American life was like stepping out of a paradise directly into a war zone.
+Transitioning from this to our busy, consumer-driven American life was like stepping out of a paradise directly into a war zone.
 I was shell-shocked.

 Continue Reading